3a4oT/Texture/docs/BinaryDistribution.md

 ### What's Included in Binary Distribution

-The binary is optimized for iOS 14+ with the most commonly used features:
+The binary is optimized for iOS 14+ with core Texture functionality:

 #### Included (Ready to Use)